Jasper Divorce Lawyers & Jasper Divorce Attorneys

 Our Jasper divorce lawyers are currently offering discounted fees for uncontested divorces.

 - $290 for uncontested divorces without minor children of the marriage.

 - $390 for uncontested divorces with minor children of the marriage.

 This does not include the filing fee that each county charges to file your divorce.
 The filing fee in Walker County is approximately $229, which includes a small convenience fee for filling online.

 To do an uncontested divorce in Jasper, you and your spouse must be in complete agreement about everything, such as property division, custody, child support, and all other marital issues.
 Since there are no contested issues in an uncontested divorce there are no hearings and it is usually not necessary to have an in person meeting with the attorney preparing your divorce documents.
 Therefore, we can offer these discounted fees no matter where you are in the State of Alabama.

 If you want to get the process started you can call and request that a questionnaire be mailed to you or fill one out online by clicking on the Get Started Now/Take Action button in the sidebar.
 If you have any questions feel free to call us and one of our divorce lawyers in Jasper will be happy to speak with you.

 If you are seeking an uncontested divorce in Jasper or the surrounding areas, then it is important to retain an Alabama divorce attorney that is familiar with the local filing requirements in Walker County.
 Even in a cheap uncontested divorce, it is important to have an attorney in order to make sure that everything is prepared and filed correctly.
-Every county has their own filing requirements, and our divorce lawyer is familiar with the local requirements for an uncontested divorce in Walker County, and can ensure that you receive your divorce decree as quickly and easily as possible.
+Every county has their own filing rules, and our Jasper divorce lawyers are familiar with the local requirements for an uncontested divorce in Walker County.
+Our attorneys can ensure that you receive your divorce decree as quickly and easily as possible.